 People’s Law Office is accepting applications for our 2021 summer internship and educational program, which focuses on civil rights litigation rooted in social justice and radical legal work.

 Interns will participate in a wide range of litigation-related work and will be exposed to a progressive law office that has been committed to being “people’s lawyers” since 1969.
 Our attorneys and legal workers have successfully fought for the civil and human rights of people who have been wrongfully convicted, falsely arrested and subjected to excessive force and torture at the hands of law enforcement officials and prosecutors.
 The office has also steadfastly represented political activists and individuals who have been targeted by government officials because of their political views or organizing work.

 The program is open to law students.
 Candidates should demonstrate experience in and/or commitment to social justice, organizing and/or social movements.
-To apply please send a resume, cover letter and writing sample to firstname.lastname@example.org.
-Applications will be accepted until December 15, 2017, and will be reviewed on a rolling basis.
+To apply please send a resume, cover letter and writing sample to plo[at]peopleslawoffice.com.
+Applications will be accepted until December 11, 2020, and will be reviewed on a rolling basis.
 Due to the current pandemic, we are prepared for the internship to take place remotely, so applicants are not required to reside in Chicago.
 A stipend will be available.

 People’s Law Office is pleased to welcome our new associate, Shubra Ohri.
 Shubra is a creative and dedicated advocate who brings her passion for human rights both internationally and domestically to her work at People’s Law Office.
 Shubra is currently using her extensive international human rights experience to present the Jon Burge torture cases to the United Nations Committee Against Torture in Geneva.
 In Geneva, she is urging the Committee to call on the United States to comply with the provisions of the Convention Against Torture by providing redress to Burge torture survivors and holding those officers complicit in the systematic torture responsible for their violations of international human rights law.